-COVID Update – Can you remortgage or product transfer during the lockdown?
+COVID update; can you remortgage or product transfer, during lockdown?

-Covid-19 has had a massive impact on the mortgage marketplace, with some lenders withdrawing altogether and thousands of products being withdrawn, but the outlook is not as gloomy as you may imagine if you need to think about a remortgage.
+Covid-19 has had a massive impact on the mortgage marketplace, with some lenders withdrawing altogether and thousands of products withdrawn from sale.
+The outlook is not as gloomy as you may imagine if you need to remortgage.

-consider remortgaging to consolidate commitments and re-organise your finances what options are there and what should you do?
+remortgage to consolidate commitments and reorganise your finances, what options are there, and what should you do?

 If your mortgage deal is ending soon

-Firstly, if your current deal ends imminently, whilst there has been a reduction in the number of lenders and products, many of those withdrawn are for house purchase or higher risk lending.
+Firstly, if your current deal ends imminently, whilst there has been a reduction in the number of lenders and products, many of those withdrawn are for house purchases or higher-risk lending.

-Most lenders continue to offer product-transfer deals for existing customers, many still offer Remortgage deals for new customers and we can arrange these for you without any advice fees, so we can typically advise you on options from the whole of market and your current lender at the same time.
+Most lenders continue to offer product-transfer deals for existing customers; many still offer remortgage deals for new customers, and we can arrange these for you without any advice fees.
+So we can typically advise you on options from the whole of the market and your current lender simultaneously.

-If your income has been impacted by the crisis this might affect your ability to change lender, but should not prevent you from transferring to a new deal with the current lender.
+If your income has fallen, this might affect your ability to change lenders but would not prevent you from transferring deals with your existing lender.

-For anyone whose existing deal comes to an end by late Autumn now is an ideal time to think about remortgaging.
+For anyone whose existing deal ends by late Autumn, now is an ideal time to think about remortgaging.

-Several lenders offer remortgage deals which are valid for 6 months so you can apply well in advance, taking advantage of the extremely low current rates and set everything up ready to switch over as soon as the current mortgage deal expires.
+Several lenders’ remortgage deals are valid for six months, so you can apply well in advance, taking advantage of the low current rates and arranging everything ready to switch over as soon as the current mortgage deal expires.

 There are several reasons why doing this now could be wise.
-Firstly, although lenders have not passed on the full rate reductions made by the Bank of England into new fixed-rate-mortgage deals, there is a good chance that this never happens.
+Firstly, although lenders have not passed on the full rate reduction made by the Bank of England into new fixed-rate mortgage deals, there is a good chance that this never happens.

-With losses being so great in every industry, it is difficult to imagine lenders being keen to cut into vital profit margins when rates are already at all-time lows.
+With vast financial losses in every industry, it is difficult to imagine lenders vying to cut into vital profit margins when rates are already at all-time lows.

-No one has a crystal ball to be able to say for sure how the market will progress over the year but the likelihood of rates getting significantly better than today’s seems dim.
+No one has a crystal ball to predict how the market will progress over the year, but the likelihood of rates getting significantly better than today seems dim.

 Consolidating credit commitments into your mortgage

-This is the area where the remortgage market has already shrunk significantly.
-So if you want to trim down your outgoings and reduce your typical monthly commitments then it may be wise to act now rather than waiting.
+This is where the remortgage market has already shrunk significantly.
+So, if you want to trim down your outgoings and reduce your typical monthly commitments, it may be wise to act now rather than wait.

-Bear in mind though, that in many cases consolidating credit commitments into a mortgage does not represent the best value for money and may be more expensive than alternative options like balance-transfer deals or converting credit card debts into a personal loan for example.
+Be aware, though, that consolidating credit commitments into a mortgage often presents poor value for money.
+And may be more expensive than alternative options, like balance-transfer deals or converting credit card debts into a personal loan.

-It’s also important to note that you convert typically unsecured credit commitments into one secured against your home, meaning you stand to lose your most precious asset if you default, where previously there may have been no risk of this at all.
+It is also important to note that you often convert unsecured credit commitments into one secured against your home.
+That means you stand to lose your most precious asset if you default, where previously, there may have been no risk of this at all.

-We can help you get a picture of whether a debt-consolidation remortgage is the correct solution in your circumstances.
+We can help you understand whether a debt-consolidation remortgage is the correct solution for you.

 Changing your mortgage term

-You don’t necessarily have to wait to remortgage to alter your mortgage term, and therefore your monthly payments (for anyone on a repayment loan).
+You do not necessarily have to wait to remortgage to alter your mortgage term and, therefore, your monthly payments (for anyone on a repayment loan).

-If this is something you want to look at you can speak to your lender about this and may be able to do this midway through an existing deal even if you have early repayment penalties.
+If this is something you want to look at, you can speak to your lender, and you may be able to do this midway through an existing deal, even if you have early repayment penalties.

-Again though, this is something that can also be done as part of a remortgage or product transfer and if you want to reduce your outgoings in this way get in touch and we can discuss your options.
+Again, you can possibly change the term when you remortgage or product transfer, and if you want to reduce your outgoings in this way, get in touch to discuss your options.

 If you are in financial difficulty

-If you are experiencing difficulty making payments, your first port of call should be your existing lender to discuss what options they have to prevent you from getting into arrears, including the government’s payment-holiday scheme.
+If you are experiencing difficulty making payments, your first port of call should be your existing lender to discuss options to prevent you from getting into arrears, including the government’s payment holiday scheme.

-If there is a serious risk of you defaulting on obligations like credit cards, loans or hire purchase and other non-secured credit commitments, then consolidating these into your mortgage is a potential solution but it increases the risk of losing your home, by converting unsecured commitments into a secured debt.
+If there is a risk of you defaulting on obligations like a credit card, loan, hire purchase or other non-secured credit commitments, then consolidating these into your mortgage is a potential solution.